-Dr Fitzpatrick is an associate professor in international history.
-His research is in the field of German and European history, particularly the history of European imperialism, German liberalism and nationalism.
+Professor Fitzpatrick specialises in international history, in particular German and European history, as well as the history of European imperialism, German liberalism and nationalism.
 He is also interested in the comparative history of empires, and intellectual history.
 He is a current holder of an Australian Research Council Future Fellowship and his most recent monographs are The Kaiser and the Colonies: Monarchy in the Age of Empire and Purging the Empire: Mass Expulsions in Germany, 1871-1914.

 2018-2020 - ARC Discovery Grant: 'Monarchy, Democracy and Empire'